runfengtsui/marknotes/Julia/ReadingNotes.md

 Title: Julia 语言读书笔记
 Author: 邱彼郑楠
 Date: 2023-04-01
-Modified: 2023-04-05
+Modified: 2023-04-06
 ---

 # Julia 1.0 Programming Second Edition (Ivo Balbaert)

 1. The code in `.juliarc.jl` will be run whenever you start a Julia session.
     * `C:\Users\username\.juliarc.jl` on Windows;
     * `~/.juliarc.jl` on OS X;
     * `/home/.juliarc.jl` on Ubuntu.

 2. Julia works with an LLVM JIT compiler framework that is used for JIT compiler framework.
     * The first time you run a Julia function, it is parsed, and the types are inferred.
 Then, LLVM code is geneerated by the JIT compiler, which is then optimized and compiled down to native code.
     * THe second time you run a Julia function, the native code that's already generated is called.

 3. Julia code is fast because it generates specialized versions of functions for each data type.

 4. Everything in Julia is an expression.

 5. Names of variables are case-sensitive.
+Lowercase is used with multiple words separated by an underscore.

-* Lowercase is used with multiple words separated by an underscore.
+    The names of types begin with a capital letter, and if necessary, the word separation is shown with Came-Case, such as BigFloat or AbstractArray.

-* The names of types begin with a capital letter, and if necessary, the word separation is shown with Came-Case, such as BigFloat or AbstractArray.
+    Function names are in lower-case.
+They can contain Unicode characters.

 6. In Julia, all lines between `#=` and `=#` are treated as a comment.